Hibiscus and Bays Local Board

 The Hibiscus and Bays Local Board is one of the 21 local boards of the Auckland Council.
 It is one of two boards overseen by the council's Albany Ward councillors.
 The board consists of eight members elected at large.

 The board's area is divided into the Hibiscus Coast subdivision and the East Coast Bays subdivision, the latter of which stretches as far south as Campbells Bay.
-The board area also includes Tiritiri Matangi Island, off the end of the Whangaparaoa Peninsula.
+The board area also includes Tiritiri Matangi Island, off the end of the Whangaparāoa Peninsula.

+Geography

+The area includes the suburbs of Waiwera, Orewa, Red Beach, Stanmore Bay, Manly, Army Bay, Gulf Harbour, Arkles Bay, Silverdale, Stillwater, Long Bay, Torbay, Waiake, Browns Bay, Rothesay Bay, Murrays Bay, Mairangi Bay and Campbells Bay.

+The boundary of Hibiscus and Bays stretches from Waiwera in the north to Campbells Bay in the south, and across the Whangaparaoa Peninsula out to Tiritiri Matangi Island in the east.
+The main town centres are at Orewa, Silverdale, Whangaparaoa, Browns Bay and Mairangi Bay.